matheusapostulo/diabetes-machine-learning/README.md

 # diabetes-machine-learning
- A machine learning model to predict whether a person might have diabetes, prediabetes or not.
+ A machine learning model to predict whether a person might have diabetes, prediabetes or not.ddddd